stirling-bike-club/stirling-bike-club.github.io/_posts/2020-01-08-new-publicity-officer.md

-By the end of summer 2019, I’d invested in a proper road bike, tried my hand at the club confined TT, toiled on the chain-gang, enjoyed a rainy away day in Cowal and bacame friends with a fantastic bunch of people.
-And by this time I was whizzing up Sherrifmuir and finding it just as pretty as the first time I rode up it.
+By the end of summer 2019, I’d invested in a proper road bike, tried my hand at the club confined TT, toiled on the chain-gang, enjoyed a rainy away day in Cowal and became friends with a fantastic bunch of people.
+And by this time I was whizzing up Sheriffmuir and finding it just as pretty as the first time I rode up it.
 I suppose this is just a long-winded way of saying that I’m hugely grateful to the club and the people in it for being such a friendly and supportive